Paper Submission

 Authors should submit 2 items for review: 1) An informative and quantitative Abstract; 2) A Draft Manuscript including figures for the Digest of Technical Papers.
 Be sure to read the Pre-Publication Guidelines (summarized below) carefully.

-The submission Website will be available starting July 1, 2023.
+The submission Website will be available starting July 1, 2025.
 You may consult the Website for instructions at any time after this date.
-To submit a paper, go to: https://submissions.mirasmart.com/ISSCC2024 to upload the manuscript and provide the requested additional information.
-The abstract and manuscript must be submitted by September 6, 2023 at 3pm EDT.
+To submit a paper, go to: https://submissions.mirasmart.com/ISSCC2026 to upload the manuscript and provide the requested additional information.
+The abstract and manuscript must be submitted by September 3, 2025 at 3pm EDT.
 During the submission process you will be asked for a suggested subcommittee (by subject area) to review your submission, however this subcommittee may be changed by the ISSCC organization to ensure the best review quality.
-A sample abstract and draft Digest paper can be found at the ISSCC submissions Website (single-column double-spaced format is required for the paper-review process).
+A sample abstract and draft digest paper can be found at the ISSCC Submissions Website (single-column double-spaced format is required for the paper-review process).

 The submission Title must be concise (target ≤12-14 words) and clearly describe the topic of the paper.
 It should not include more than one or two key metrics or techniques from described work.
 If multiple key metrics are included in the title, they should be mutually consistent (e.g. the title should not claim performance for one test configuration and power for another test configuration).

 The Abstract must be submitted to the Submissions Website.
-It must not exceed 500 characters (including spaces).
-The Abstract must be factual and provide as complete and quantitative a description as possible, including specific and concrete performance data.
-Claims such as “new”, “advanced”, “novel”, “high-performance”, and “high-speed” are not acceptable in the title or abstract.
+It must not exceed 500 characters, including spaces.
+The Abstract must be factual and provide as complete and quantitative a description as possible, including specific and concrete measured data.
+Claims such as “new”, “advanced”, “novel”, “high-performance”, and “high-speed” are not acceptable in the Title or Abstract.
 Please refer to the sample abstract on the ISSCC Website.
-Note that ISSCC reserves the right to modify the paper title and abstract when technically appropriate.
+Note that ISSCC reserves the right to modify the Title and Abstract when technically appropriate.

 The Manuscript consists of two PDFs uploaded to the Submissions Website.
-The first, for the draft manuscript text, is limited to 4 pages in single-column double-spaced format, using 12 pt Arial Narrow font with fewer than 10,000 characters (including spaces).
-The second, for the figures, must not exceed 10 pages with one figure including caption per page.
+The first, for the draft manuscript text, is limited to five pages in single-column doublespaced format, using 12pt Arial Narrow font with fewer than (NEW) 11,000 characters, including spaces.
+The second, for the figures, must be no more than two pages, using the template found on the ISSCC Submissions Website.
+The template mimics the digest publication and has six slots for figures per page.
+Your submitted figure template should be readable if printed out on standard-size paper, because the figure clarity directly impacts the paper review.
 The first seven figures, including a die photo, must be referred to in the text.
 In addition, up to three optional supplementary figures can be included for review purposes.
-Tables should be included in the figures, not in the text.
-We strongly encourage you to include a comparison table as one of the figures. .
+Tables should be included in the figures (i.e., not in the text).

 Policy Regarding Paper-Submission Deadline